 How To Cook With Coconut Oil

-Before you learn how to cook with coconut oil it’s helpful to understand a few facts about this fat.
+Before you learn how to cook with coconut oil, it’s helpful to understand a few facts about this fat.

 - Unlike most vegetable oils, coconut oil is solid at room temperature.
 In the cold winter months our coconut oil is as hard as a rock!
 I have literally hacked away at a block of coconut oil just to get a few shaved pieces out.
 Thankfully, I have a solution for this problem (which I mention later in this post).

-- Coconut oil will begin to liquefy at 76°F. I can’t tell you how many emails I’ve received from readers who were worried about a concerning “liquid” forming on top of the coconut oil that was purchased.
+- Coconut oil will melt at 76°F. I can’t tell you how many emails I’ve received from readers who were worried about a concerning “liquid” forming on top of the coconut oil that was purchased.
 Keep calm, this is completely normal!
 Our coconut oil is in liquid form for most of the whopping two months of summer here in Oregon.
 Depending on your location coconut oil may likely be liquid unless refrigerated.

 - To avoid the need to hack away at your coconut oil you can simply melt it and pour it into ice cube trays (I use this easy push out tray).
 Refrigerate the coconut oil until it’s solid.
 Pop the coconut oil cubes out of the tray and store them in an air tight container.
 As long as your kitchen isn’t too warm the coconut oil cubes will not melt.
 You can also keep them in the refrigerator if you prefer.
 These coconut cubes are handy to have on hand when you want to toss a dollop of coconut oil into your pan.
-This is a tip a learned from Health Starts in the Kitchen!

 - If you need to melt coconut oil for a recipe the best way to melt it is to heat it over low heat in a saucepan.
 Coconut oil will liquefy at 76°, so it will melt fairly quickly.